nand-n/gopher/README.md

    - If you're interfaciing with other code (like a library or a system call) you might need to use ponter semantics .

 - "The Majority of bugs that we gets in software have to do with the mutation of memory " --> Bill Kenedy

+# The Heap vs Stack

+### Value Semantics

+In GO , when a funciton recieves a vlaue (not pointer) , it gets its own copy of that value.
+This copy is typically placed on the stack , which is fast and doesn't invole any form of garbage collection .
+Once the funciotn retuns this memory can be instantly reclaimed,

+### Ponter Semantics & the heap

+When a function recieves a pointer or retuns a ponter to local variables it indicates to the compiler that this value could be shared across goroutine boundaries or could persist after the function returns.
+TO ensure that the data will remain available , the go compiler must allocate it on the heap , rather than on the stack .
+Heap allocation is more expensive and requires garbase collaction.